Fusion-Lightguns/Fusion-Light-Gun/Setup-Volt.md

     With LED setup you have two choices, USB BAR or Loose.

     USB Bar use IR LEDs in a usb wii bar.
+NOT RECOMMENDED FOR LARGE TVs

     Loose uses a IR LED Kit or DIY IR LEDS on wires.